firefinancialservices/slate/source/index.md

 # Webhooks
-Webhooks allow you to be notified of events as they happen on your Realex Fire accounts.
+Webhooks allow you to be notified of events as they happen on your Fire accounts.
 This is useful if you have systems that need to know when things happen on your account, such as payments or withdrawals.

 A webhook is a URL that you set up on your backend.
 We can then send the details of various events to you at this URL as they happen.
 You can have many webhooks, and can configure each one to listen for different events in Fire.